miquelgon/example-api-python-k8s/README.txt

 Example REST API in python
-Docker build + deployment in Kubernetes, with Traefik Ingress
+Docker build + deployment in Kubernetes